apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

  the AzureBlobFileSystem.access().

 ### <a name="featureconfigoptions"></a> Primary User Group Options
 The group name which is part FileStatus and AclStatus will be set the same as the username if the following config is set to true `fs.azure.skipUserGroupMetadataDuringInitialization`.

 ### <a name="ioconfigoptions"></a> IO Options
 The following configs are related to read, write and r.

 `fs.azure.io.retry.max.retries`: Sets the number of retries for IO operations.
 Currently this is used only for the server call retry logic.
 Used within AbfsClient class as part of the ExponentialRetryPolicy.
-The value should be >= 0.
+The value should be
+>= 0.

 `fs.azure.write.request.size`: To set the write buffer size.
 Specify the value in bytes.
 Specify the value in bytes.
 The value should be between 16384 to 104857600 both inclusive (16 KB to 100 MB).
 The default value will be 8388608 (8 MB).

 `fs.azure.read.request.size`: To set the read buffer size.Specify the value in bytes.
 The value should be between 16384 to 104857600 both inclusive (16 KB to 100 MB).
 The default value will be 4194304 (4 MB).

 `fs.azure.readaheadqueue.depth`: Sets the readahead queue depth in AbfsInputStream.
 In case the set value is negative the read ahead queue depth will be set as Runtime.getRuntime().availableProcessors().
 By default the value will be -1.

 ### <a name="securityconfigoptions"></a> Security Options
 `fs.azure.always.use.https`: Enforces to use HTTPS instead of HTTP when the flag is made true.
 Irrespective of the flag, AbfsClient will use HTTPS if the secure scheme (ABFSS) is used or OAuth is used for authentication.
 By default this will be set to true.

 `fs.azure.ssl.channel.mode`: Initializing DelegatingSSLSocketFactory with the specified SSL channel mode.
 Value should be of the enum DelegatingSSLSocketFactory.SSLChannelMode.
 The default value will be DelegatingSSLSocketFactory.SSLChannelMode.Default.

 ### <a name="serverconfigoptions"></a> Server Options
 When the config `fs.azure.io.read.tolerate.concurrent.append` is made true, the If-Match header sent to the server for read calls will be set as * otherwise the same will be set with ETag.
 This is basically a mechanism in place to handle the reads with optimistic concurrency.
 Please refer the following link for further information.
 1.	https://docs.microsoft.com/en-us/rest/api/storageservices/datalakestoragegen2/path/read
 2.	https://azure.microsoft.com/de-de/blog/managing-concurrency-in-microsoft-azure-storage-2/

 listStatus API fetches the FileStatus information from server in a page by page manner.
 The config `fs.azure.list.max.results` used to set the maxResults URI param which sets the pagesize(maximum results per call).
-The value should be >
- 0. By defaul this will be 500.
+The value should be >  0.
+By defaul this will be 500.
 Server has a maximum value for this paramater as 5000.
-So even if the config is sabove 5000 the response will only contain 5000 entries.
+So even if the config is above 5000 the response will only contain 5000 entries.
 Please refer the following link for further information. https://docs.microsoft.com/en-us/rest/api/storageservices/datalakestoragegen2/path/list

 ### <a name="throttlingconfigoptions"></a> Throttling Options
 ABFS driver has the capability to throttle read and write operations to achieve maximum throughput by minimizing errors.
 The errors occur when the account ingress or egress limits are exceeded and the server-side throttles requests.
 Server-side throttling causes the retry policy to be used, but the retry policy sleeps for long periods of time causing the total ingress or egress throughput to be as much as 35% lower than optimal.
 The retry policy is also after the fact, in that it applies after a request fails.
 On the other hand, the client-side throttling implemented here happens before requests are made and sleeps just enough to minimize errors, allowing optimal ingress and/or egress throughput.
 By default the throttling mechanism is enabled in the driver.
 The same can be disabled by setting the config `fs.azure.enable.autothrottling` to false.

 ### <a name="renameconfigoptions"></a> Rename Options
 `fs.azure.atomic.rename.key`: Directories for atomic rename support can be specified comma separated in this config.
 The driver prints the following warning log if the source of the rename belongs to one of the configured directories.
 "The atomic rename feature is not supported by the ABFS scheme ; however, rename, create and delete operations are atomic if Namespace is enabled for your Azure Storage account."
 The directories can be specified as comma separated values.
 By default the value is "/hbase"

 ### <a name="perfoptions"></a> Perf Options